Ronan O'Casey

-Ronan O'Casey (18 August 1922 - 12 April 2012) was a Canadian actor and producer.
+Ronan O'Casey (18 August 1922 - 12 April 2012) was a Canadian actor and film producer, who worked principally in the United Kingdom and later the United States.

 Early life

-O'Casey was born in Montreal, Quebec, to poet father, Michael Casey, and actress mother, Margaret Sheehy, a Dubliner who had co-starred with the young James Joyce in his first stage role.
-At the age of eight Ronan O'Casey began acting in his mother's Montreal theatre company and, after tours in theatre and vaudeville, he moved to Dublin and then to London.
+O'Casey was born in Montreal, Quebec to immigrant parents from Ireland.
+His father, Michael Casey, was a poet.
+His mother, actress Margaret Sheehy Culhane, was a Dubliner who had had co-starred with the young James Joyce in his first stage role.

+At the age of eight, O'Casey began acting in his mother's Montreal theatre company and, after tours in theatre and vaudeville, he moved to Dublin and then to London.